 — Police Abuse & Misconduct

 — Police Abuse Cases

 — Voting Rights

 Michael H. Sussman, Esq., 55 Main Street, Suite 6, Goshen, New York 10924

 P: 845-294-3991 • F: 845-294-1623 • Email (firstname.lastname@example.org)

 1978 – Harvard Law School: J.D. – Cum Laude.
 While at Harvard, Sussman worked as a legal researcher for Professors Tribe, Bell and Associate Supreme Court Justice Stephen Breyer and served as an attorney for prison inmates at state prisons.

 1975 – Amherst College: B.A.
 Economics, Slavic Studies and Philosophy – Magna Cum Laude

 1971-72 – University of Chicago: Majored in Economics and Slavic Studies.

-1986-present: Sussman & Watkins, previously known as the Law Offices of Michael H. Sussman & Sussman.
+1986-present: Sussman & Associatess, was known as Sussman & Watkins, and previously, the Law Offices of Michael H. Sussman & Sussman.
 The firm has specialized in civil rights and constitutional law.
 During this period, I have argued about 300 cases in the federal Circuit Courts, the vast majority in the Court of Appeals for the Second Circuit, and served as lead counsel in more than 1000 civil rights and complex criminal cases.

 1981-1986: Assistant General Counsel, NAACP National Office.
 Sussman litigated a full docket of civil rights cases across the United States on behalf of the National office of the NAACP.
 Beginning in May 1981, Sussman served as lead counsel for the Yonkers Branch, NAACP and a class of approximately 40,000 individuals in a successful school and housing segregation suit against the City of Yonkers, Yonkers Board of Education, State of New York and HUD.